 Contact Jamie for a reading.

-Read about Jupiter in Sagittarius this year.
+Check out this video about Jupiter in Pisces this year.

-Read about the big picture of transiting planets in signs this year.
+Learn about the big picture of transiting planets in signs this year.

 Is Jupiter Your Good Fairy?

 Here’s how to know if you’re having a transit this year: Are You Currently In Transition?